 There are some who are untroubled by this feature of Australian governance.
 They point to the ways of the past which were even more closed and unapproachable than the present.
-On the other hand, concerted campaigns in the media against the judiciary in general, and High Court Justices in particular, threaten to undermine the community confidence upon which the Judicature necessarily relies.
+On the other hand, concerted campaigns in the media against the judiciary in general, and High Court Justices in particular, threaten to undermine the community confidence upon which the Judicature relies.
 Improving outreach still further is therefore, in my view, deserving of high priority.
+But in the age of infotainment and media trivia it cannot be sure of success.

-Parliamentary standing orders exist to protect serving judges from attacks in the legislature, except where they are associated with motions for their removal on constitutional grounds.
+Parliamentary standing orders exist to protect serving judges from attacks in the legislature, except where they are associated with motions for their removal on constitutional grounds88.
 In recent years, these standing orders, and the constitutional conventions they reflect, have not always been observed.
 Consistent with convention and their duties, it is not always easy for judges to defend themselves from such attacks.